Rail 2000: Rail 2000

-On 27 March 1985 SFR presented the Transport Department with a new project draft.
+On 27 March 1985 SBB presented the Transport Department with a new project draft.
 This was met with a positive response from the political parties and associations; the Neue Zürcher Zeitung called the concept attractive, flexible and evolutionary.
 The aim of the concept was to connect the main hub stations in less than an hour (particularly Zürich, Bern and Lausanne) so that trains could arrive before the hour or half hour and depart again shortly thereafter.
 Trains therefore would have to run as fast as necessary to meet this object, not as fast as possible.

 The federal parliament voted to approve Rail 2000 in May 1986.
 It granted CHF 5.4 billion for the Mattstetten–Rothrist new line between Olten and Bern and for a connection from near Herzogenbuchsee to Solothurn.
 Opposition formed in regions where the new line would be built.
 The opposition was directed not against the rail project, but against the route of the new line and the loss of arable land.
 Nevertheless, all major parties supported the project at a referendum in 1987 and it gained a majority of 57.0%.